Improving your financial situation has never been so important; taking control of your money can help you feel more at ease in the months ahead.

 Learn how to build a budget.

 Saving money each month might seem overwhelming when you’ve already tightened the purse strings, but you’ll be so glad you did when an unexpected cost arises.
 Start small and manageable.
-You can set your account up to transfer the money to a savings account automatically so you don’t get chance to spend it.
+You can set your account up to transfer the money to a savings account automatically so you don’t get a chance to spend it.

 Learn how to budget and get to grips with your finances with CAP’s money coaching resources.